MichaelCurrin/react-quickstart/docs/template-notes/create-fresh-project.md

 $ yarn start
 ```

-Then add the docs and CI setup based on this React Quickstart template repo.
+Then, if you want, add the docs and CI setup from this template project to your new repo.